liveandrew/workflow2/README.md

 ## Background Workflow

-Workflow2 works well for LiveRamp, but because workflows are launched as persistent JVMs, there are a number of use-cases where workflow does _not_ perform well:
+Workflow2 works well for most of LiveRamp's big data applications, but because workflows are launched as persistent JVMs, there are a number of use-cases where workflow does _not_ perform well:

 - As a service coordinator, where Actions wait for long-lived external requests to complete